Green Steps To Sustainable Tourism

 Vulture Culture Experience

-Victoria Falls Safari Lodge’s popular Vulture Culture Experience is a supplementary feeding program that aids the survival of these remarkable, but endangered birds, enables their numbers to be monitored, and also raises awareness of their plight.
+This supplementary feeding program aids the survival of these remarkable, but endangered birds, enables their numbers to be monitored, and also raises awareness of their plight.
+It does not provide enough food to sustain them, so they do still forage for themselves.

 Pack for a Purpose

 We are proud members of Pack for a Purpose, an initiative that allows travellers like you to make a lasting impact in the community at your travel destination.
-If you save just a few kilos of space in your suitcase and bring supplies for area schools or medical clinics in need, you’ll make a priceless impact in the lives of our local children and families.
-Please click here to see what supplies are needed for our projects.
+If you save just a few kilos of space in your suitcase and bring supplies for local schools, medical clinics or other projects in need you will make a major impact on the local community.
+Alternatively, guests may provide a monetary donation to purchase items locally for the community.
+Our team can assist with advice and information.

 Victoria Falls Clean Up Campaigns